TravelXML/PYTHON-FASTAPI-AI-LLAM-POSTGRESSQL-AWS-AI/README.md

 ## 🤝 Contribution Guidelines

-We welcome contributions!
+Welcome for contributions!
 Please open an issue or submit a pull request for any improvements or new features.
 Be sure to follow the coding standards and add relevant tests.